nemesisdb/nemesisdb/docs/docs/intro.md

 - Each session has a dedicated map
 - A session can expire, after which, the keys are deleted
 - A session is identified by a session token (an unsigned int)
-- The session token is used in commands to interact with data in that session
+- The session token is used in commands to access with keys in that session

 <br/>